jaredclark0626/blog/content/posts/Managing-Microsoft-Azure-App-Service-Plan.md

 ---

-Short-hand:
+tags:

-  - Azure DevOps - ADO
+  - Azure
-  - Continuous Deployment - CD
+  - Azure DevOps
-  - Continuous Integration - CI
+  - CI/CD Pipelines
-  - VS - Visual Studio
+  - Azure App Service Plans

 In this blog I will give you an overview of Microsoft App Service plans, how to create and app Service Plan and finally how to create an App Service.
 We will talk about options on how to deploy code to App Services.
 To kick this off let me give you an overview of Microsoft App Service Plan.